Italian Air Force G-91R to return to the skies in early 2023

 The Fiat G-91R was a single-seater and single-engine aircraft for ground attack and photographic reconnaissance, thanks to a system of cameras installed in the nose.
 It reached a maximum speed of 1,045 km/h, for a range of about 1,900 km.

 It was conceived following a tender announced by NATO in 1953 for a light European-made tactical fighter.
-It remained in service in the Italian Air Force fleet until April 1992 when, with an official ceremony at the Treviso-Sant’Angelo airport, the last aircraft (the MM 6413) passed the baton to the new AMX fighter.
+It served with the Italian Air Force fleet until April 1992 when, with an official ceremony at the Treviso-Sant’Angelo airport, the last aircraft (the MM 6413) passed the baton to the new AMX fighter.

 The G-91, nicknamed "Gina", was produced in over 750 units in different versions, including the two-seater training "T" and the twin-engine variant "Yankee" which took its name from the Y-shaped air intake that powered the two General Electric J85 turbojets.